what causes swim bladder disease in angelfish?

 Check The Tank

-Check the parameters of your tank and set-up.
+Check the parameters of your tank and setup.
 You may find an imbalance in the water’s

 • Temperature